 Chapter 14

 When Martha and George left home, their parents were left on their own for the first time since 1919 and their first year of marriage.
-With the children’s departure came the first chance for each generation to be independent of the other, a chance turned into certainty as the younger Ehrlichs got caught up, as did everyone their age in the family circle, in the Second World War.
+With the children’s departure came the first chance for each generation to be independent of the other: a chance that turned into certainty as the younger Ehrlichs got caught up, like everyone else their age, in the Second World War.
 But the older European-born generation was on the other side now, in more ways than one.
 Eight thousand miles and an ocean away from home, they were steadfastly loyal to their adopted country and proud of their children’s military service to the same; yet they were separated from this World War as they had not been from the first one.
-And, despite their intense interest in global politics, they were dealing at a remove from reality.
+And, despite their interest in global politics, they were dealing at a remove from reality.

-In Chicago the Ehrlichs got letters from their family in Kolozsvár, letters which often made Mathilda cry.
+In Chicago the Ehrlichs got letters from their family in Kolozsvár/Cluj, letters which often made Mathilda cry.

 Then, abruptly, the letters stopped coming.